Leo-Beh/CA176_Group_Project/README.md

 Chosen project: Companies data

-Set up: Please open the file as a R project inside of r studio Package used: 'readxl', 'ggplot2' and 'dplyr' please make sure to have the following packages installed before running any of the program.
+Set up: Please open the file as a R project inside of r studio Package used: 'readxl', 'ggplot2' and 'dplyr'
+Please make sure to have the following packages installed before running any of the program.

 To see how each question works, please check the commenting of each program.